OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 Configuring Access to the Views
 ===============================

 By default, the ``admin`` view is only available to the oneadmin group.
 New users will be included in the users group and will use the default ``cloud`` view.
-The views assigned to a given group can be defined in the group creation form or updating an existing group.
+The views assigned to a given group can be defined in the group creation form or updating an existing group to implement different OpenNebula models, for more information on the different OpenNebula models please check the :ref:`Understanding OpenNebula guide <understand>`.

 |sunstone_group_defview|